How to grow plants hydroponically

 4. Delivery system to get the water/nutrients from the pump in the reservoir to the plants, and back to the reservoir again.
 Vinyl tubing or regular PVC pipe also found at grow shops & home improvement stores work very nicely, and can easily be customized to your application.

-7. For the lighting you can use many different lighting systems, from compact fluorescent lighting (CFL’s) that you can get at any home improvement store, to LED or HID lights available from Grow Guru.
+7. Lighting - For lighting you can use many different lighting systems.
+We have everything from LED or HID lights to Ceramic Metal Halide technology available at Grow Guru.
 Or you can simply just use the free sunlight if you’re thinking of growing outdoors.

-If you are using an EC or TDS meter to mix the strength of your solution
+We suggest using an EC or TDS meter to measure the strength of your solution:

 EC X 1000 ÷ 2 = PPM